cs-AI-dev/Keeneyed-4/EULA.md

 - Article 3.4.2: Ensure that at all times Your copy of the System's software component has received and properly installed all updates, fixes, patches, and modifications officially created by the Developers;
 - Article 3.4.3: Ensure that no redistribution, usage, editing, nor any other interaction with the System's software or hardware components violates any term of this EULA;
 - Article 3.4.4: Ensure the safety and stability of any entity created by or being simulated by the System's software, as well as any other artifacts;
-- Article 3.4.5: Ensure that any entity created by or being simulated by the System's software does not violate any of the terms described in Section 3.3 of this EULA, or any terms of this EULA other than those described in Section 3.4 of this EULA; and
+- Article 3.4.5: Ensure that any entity created by or being simulated by the System's software does not violate any of the terms described in Section 3.3 of this EULA, or any terms of this EULA other than those described in Section 3.4 of this EULA*; and
 - Article 3.4.6: Ensure that the System’s hardware and software components comply with all applicable local, national, and international laws, state and federal policies, and any other applicable legal restrictions including other end-user license agreements separate from this document.

 ### Section 3.5 - Conditions of Permissions Grant